92959/CapCut-MacOS-Archive/README.md

 Any version below 2.2.0 will only have its Google counterpart.

 Any version below 2.1.0 appear to have no brand-name counterparts.
-Contributions are welcome though!

-Betas of 2.6.0 and version 2.5.1 are missing.
 Contributions are welcome!

 [CapCut 2.6.0](https://lf16-capcut.faceulv.com/obj/capcutpc-packages-us/packages/CapCut_2_6_0_824_capcutpc_0_creatortool.dmg) (Captured by Bruteforce)